smitelli/scottsmitelli.com/src/content/articles/keep-ai-away-from-my-cat-turds/index.md

 All of the homework assignments that my teachers copied out of textbooks and then graded via pre-printed answer sheets: Cat turds.
 College admission essays where I profused a longing desire to attend the distinguished universities that my parents and guidance councilor told me I should act like I want: Cat turds.
 Probably hundreds of cover letters by now, perhaps read by tens of internal recruiters and hiring managers: Cat turds.

 The notion that it was a good idea to manipulate YAML with the Go `text/template` package.
-CI workflows that take 75 minutes to reach the part of the process that fails.
+CI workflows that take 75 minutes to reach the one step in the entire process that fails.
 Tools and interfaces that auto-update and completely redesign themselves for no justifiable reason, removing or breaking features that were being relied on.
 Massively over-complicated software that tries to be everything to everybody, but in reality ends up being a gigantic lumbering pile of failure and frustration. _Cat turds._

+I used to love this stuff.
+I still do.
+Except...
+I don't.
+Not lately, anyway.
+A long time ago, this was unquestionably what I wanted to do with my life.
+I would stay up late, pushing back by bedtime for a few more minutes of hacking away on some project.
+Then I'd get up early the following day excited to jump back into it.
+I don't even remember what I was building, but I know it basically no utility or market potential.
+The point of doing the project was to actually _do the project_---to press through problems, to learn new things, and to end the day with more skills and experience than I started with.

+At one point, I had the 7-bit ASCII table memorized.
+Just the decimal codes; I didn't really understand the usefulness of the hexadecimal representations, and it never occurred to me that the hex values would work much better in mnemonics.
+I don't know why I took the time to learn that.
+I never really used that knowledge in any day-to-day work, and it began to fade from my mind as soon as I found some other pointless esoterica to wallpaper over it.

+Look at me now, having to Google how to read a text file line-by-line in Python despite having done it hundreds of times at this point.
+The knowledge is up there somewhere, I'm sure of it.
+I just can't always think of the idiom in the moment.
+Just a little hint to jog my old brain, that's all I need.

+I often wonder what Younger Self would think of me now, failing to remember a two-line snippet of code that you'd find in the first ten pages of any beginner's guide to the language.
+He'd probably sneer and say I need to devote more time to studying.
+But I'm an adult with things to do; I can't spend all my time just memorizing things just in case I might need the information someday.
+Oh, and by the way: Younger Self, if you were such a hotshot, why did it take you _fifteen years_ to wrap your head around regular expressions?
+What's that?
+Because they were _hard?_ So you spent all your time memorizing easy and pointless things rather than tackling anything that was actually challenging?
+And then building up a whole air of self-superiority based on the number of discrete facts you could rattle off, rather than their actual _utility?_

+No wonder I grew up to be kind of an asshole.

+I mean, I didn't _try_ to be an asshole.
+It's just that I tended to compare myself to others based on the sheer quantity of "stuff" we knew.
+Some people memorize engine displacements, others carry in their noggins enough digits of pi to measure the entire universe down to the width of a hydrogen atom.
+I had command-line switched that I never used for anything, HTML character entity names for languages I couldn't write, and settings deep inside the Windows 98 Device Manager that I only modified so that I could brag about having been in there in the first place.

+Everybody else who didn't know those little pieces of nothing?
+They were the lessers.
+They didn't put in the time to grind for this knowledge.
+They had never climbed Mount AltaVista, nor had they knelt in the church of the _MSDN Library for Visual Studio_ on a scratched-up pair of CD-R's.
+I knew things they did not, therefore I thought I was higher-and-mightier than them.
+I and I alone _suffered_ for this knowledge.
+This manifested itself in one of two ways: In the first case, I would butt my way into situations where my involvement wasn't needed or appreciated, thinking I could "save" the others from the suffering I once had to contend with.
+More often than not, though, I would simply mock them---usually inside my own head, but frequently to their face on mailing lists and message boards.
+There were times when I truly felt that people did not deserve to rise anywhere near where I perceived my own level to be if I had not judged them to have put in the requisite work.
+I feel bad for the people who worked on the teams where Younger Self was the lead engineer.

+I now realize that everything I lorded over other people---all the things I gatekept without consciously understanding that was what I was doing---I didn't need to do that.
+It really didn't help anything.
+For some number of people out there, _I_ was the problem.
+I could've been more open-minded, I could've said "let's find out together," I could've let other people have all the fun once in a while.
+I could have minded my own damn business and saved everybody the hassle.

+I'll never be able to track down every person I ever did that to and apologize.
+And why did I even build that fiefdom and guard it so jealously?
+Why was I so insecure?
+Why did I have to always be right and have a ready justification for why everybody else was wrong?

+It was just me, alone in my tiny sandbox, surrounded by my towering assemblage of cat turds.

 ---